 Often described as a beauty that is imperfect, impermanent, and incomplete.

-A nostalgic state for longing for something or someone absent.
+A nostalgic state of longing for something or someone absent.

 A word that describes those who stay at a coffee shop for a long time but spend little money.